raysonance/E-Restaurant/README.md

-# A mobile restaurant app (Uber Eats clone) built with React Native, Yelp Api, Redux and Firebase for Android and Ios.
+# A mobile restaurant app (Uber Eats clone) built with React Native, Yelp Api, Redux and Firebase for Android and IOS.

 <p>
   <!-- iOS -->